2008- a miracle vintage!

 COLOUR: INtense, luminous greenish-good with brilliant golden highlights.

-BOUQUET: Charming and bewitching, with hints of brioche, sugar almonds, and butter, showing nuances of preserved lemon with aeration.
+NOSE: Charming and bewitching, with hints of brioche, sugar almonds, and butter, showing nuances of preserved lemon with aeration.

 PALATE: Tasty and mineral with hints of lemon and spice.
 Vibrant, vivacious aftertaste.